tytydraco/yessleep/out/My_apartments_maintenance_portal_keeps_marking_my_requests_Resident_Unavailable_for_Entry_I_have_not_left_my_apartment_in_six_days.md

 I'd stopped wanting to eat almost right away, and I chalked that right up to the flies.
 I'd ordered a full veggie pizza the night before, extra olives, even though I hate olives but taking them off cost a dollar more than leaving them on which, don’t get me started, is a crime against the consumer.
 And the flies had gone ahead and claimed the box like it was theirs by eminent domain.
 Who wants to sit down to a meal with an audience like that.

 Everything started smelling wrong, and I don't mean rotten exactly, I mean pungent.
 The rice in my rice cooker smelled sour clear across the kitchen.
-The coffee smelled burnt before the water even touched the grounds, which, if you've ever made coffee, you know is not how that's supposed to work.
+The coffee smelled burnt before the water even touched the grounds, and if you’ve ever made coffee, you know that’s not how it’s supposed to work.
 I opened the fridge and got hit with this thick, sweet smell, like flowers a week past their vase water, and I cleared the whole thing out in one disgusted sweep, didn't even sort it, just bag, bag, trash.

 By the second morning there were more flies, and this time they weren't being subtle about anything.
 Rows of them along the counter, lined up neat as a church pew.
 A little cluster on the microwave handle, holding what looked like a meeting.
 I found three in a mug I had personally washed, dried, and put away clean, and one of them walked clear across my phone screen while I was checking the apartment portal, taking its sweet time, and I watched it a half second too long before I flicked it off, because something about the way it moved made me not want to touch it.